gbengacruz/APEX-UI/README.md

 ## 🎨 How to Change Theme Style

 1. Run the imported application.
-2. Locate and click the **Theme Style Selector** (usually in the settings or header area).
+2. Locate and click the **Theme Style Selector** menu.
-3. Choose from available styles (Light, Dark, Custom, etc.).
+3. Choose from available styles.
 4. The theme will update instantly.

 > 💡 **Tip**: You can also customize or create new theme styles under